 - Apply for Admission

 Go to www.stanly.edu.
+Complete your NC Residency Determination forms FIRST and then complete your College Foundation (CFNC) application!
 Please allow 24-48 hours for your application to be processed.
 For assistance or questions about your admissions applications, please contact the Eagle’s 1 Stop at 704-991-0123 or email at firstname.lastname@example.org.

 - Apply for Financial Aid